-The result from the study showed that lack of information on alternative markets is one of the constraints to climate change adaptation strategies southeast This in Nigeria. challenge stems from the difficulties in accessing and utilizing information regarding other markets for their products agribusiness investors.
-This finding conforms FAO (2001)that market-oriented production requires the use of a real-time market information service.
+The result from the study showed that lack of information on alternative markets is one of the constraints to climate change adaptation strategies in southeast Nigeria.
+This challenge stems from the difficulties in accessing and utilizing information regarding other markets for their products by agribusiness investors.
+This finding conforms FAO (2001)that market-oriented to production requires the use of a real-time market information service.